sean-code/Superheroes-Back-end/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+## SUPERHEROES API

-Things you may want to cover:
+Here goes a rails API comprising heroes, hero_powers(joint table) and powers.
+The characters used are from the comic and Amazon Prime's TV show entitled

-* Ruby version
+#### The Boys.

-* System dependencies
+## ENDPOINTS

-* Configuration
+The valid endpoints for the API include:

-* Database creation
+* GET /heroes

-* Database initialization
+* GET /heroes/:id

-* How to run the test suite
+* GET /powers

-* Services (job queues, cache servers, search engines, etc.)
+* GET /powers/:id

-* Deployment instructions
+* PATCH /powers/:id

-* ...
+* POST /hero_powers